dr-xenia/computationalneurology/pages/team.md

 	<div class="content">
 		<h2 style="margin:0px;">Steven Geysen</h2>
 		<p>Postgraduate Research Assistant</p>
 		<p>Steven Geysen studied Experimental Psychology at the University of Ghent.
-He is especially interested in the insights into human behavior that computational models can provide by explaining behavioral and neural data.</p>
-		<p>As a research assistant at the Computational Neurology Research Group, he works on a project about cognitive reserve.</p>
+He is especially interested in the insights into human behavior that computational models can provide by explaining behavioral and neural data.
+As a research assistant at the Computational Neurology Research Group, he works on a project about cognitive reserve.</p>
 	</div>
 </div>